 The coupled amplifier is which two stages are connected directly without any use of R-C network or Transformer, is called the direct couple amplifier.
 It has wide range of applications in photocell, thermocouple, OP-AMPs, ICs etc. to amplify low frequency signals or dc signals.
 Its main advantage is that it can amplify dc signal too.

-Classification of BJT Amplifier as Current, Voltage and Power amplifier
+Types of BJT Amplifiers as Current, Voltage and Power amplifier

 Current amplifier is the amplifier that amplifies the current at output.
 A current amplifier must have very low input impedance and very high output impedance.
 Voltage amplifier amplifies the voltage and the power amplifier boosts up the power at the output.
 A voltage amplifier should have higher input impedance and lower output impedance.
 CE mode BJT amplifier is a voltage and power amplifier.
 CC mode BJT amplifier is an example of current amplifier.

-That’s all from the post “classification of BJT amplifier”.
-If you have any doubt you may ask in comment section.
+These are the classification of power amplifiers.
+If you have any doubt on this topic you can ask me in the comment section.